Mary Poppins Returns | 2018

 Which is why we don’t see the Exchange’s real interior, although the vast art deco bank lobby is not far away at all.

 It’s the glorious art deco Banking Hall, 14 Cornhill, London EC3, which stands directly across Cornhill from the Exchange.
-It the real thing, dating from the 1930s, and was HQ of Lloyd's Bank until 2002.
+It's the real thing, dating from the 1930s, and was HQ of Lloyd's Bank until 2002.
+You might recognise it again as the lobby of the 'Los Angeles' hotel where Judy Garland (Renée Zellweger) is humiliatingly informed that her suite has been ‘released’ in Rupert Goold's 2019 Judy.

 If you’re planning a big do – and I mean big – this Grade II-listed building is now an upscale events space.